BIYUEHU/biyuehu/README.md

 ### Welcome to this profile 👋
-> Tell you a secret about me,that is me to like you,can you give 🦊 to a warm encouragement?
+> Tell you a secret about me,that is me to like you,can you give 🦊 a warm encouragement?

 - 😄 The best love character is `[Furukawa Nagisa(古河渚/ふるかわ ナギさ)](https://bgm.tv/character/4)` from the key anime《Clannad》
 - 🌱 I'm currently learning Rust and C